hoaho1701/RAG-based-AI-Paper-Analyzer/README.md

-# Paper Navigator 📚 - Your AI Research Assistant
+# RAG Research Assistant - Your AI Research Assistant

 Paper Navigator is a Q&A (Question & Answering) system built on the RAG (Retrieval-Augmented Generation) architecture.
 It allows users to ask questions in natural language and receive accurate answers from the content of a collection of scientific papers (in PDF format).

-This project runs 100% locally on your personal computer, with no need for paid APIs, ensuring privacy and accessibility.
+Powered by LangChain and Ollama, this project runs 100% locally on your machine, ensuring complete data privacy with no API costs.

 ---

-### ✨ Key Features
+### Key Features

--   **Synthesized & Intelligent Answers:** The chatbot doesn't just extract information; it synthesizes knowledge from multiple sources within the documents to provide comprehensive answers.
--   **Contextual Enhancement:** Utilizes advanced retrieval strategies to provide the LLM with a broader context of the query.
--   **100% Local:** Uses Ollama to run the large language model right on your machine.
--   **Interactive Interface:** A user-friendly chatbot interface that allows file uploads, data management, and clearing chat history.
+-   **LangChain Powered:** Utilizes the flexible LCEL (LangChain Expression Language) architecture for a robust RAG pipeline.
+-   **100% Local & Private:** Runs entirely on your hardware using Ollama (Llama 3) and local embeddings.
+-   **Smart Processing:** Explicit two-step document processing:
+    1.  **Load & Split:** Efficiently chunks PDF documents.
+    2.  **Embed & Store:** Vectorizes data into a persistent ChromaDB.
+-   **Safe Memory Management:** Optimized to handle database locking issues (using Garbage Collection & ChromaDB Reset API).
+-   **User-Friendly Interface:** Clean Streamlit UI with chat history management and safe workspace clearing.

 ---